Introduction

 Training-stage discussions emphasize data scale and curation effects , , .
 Brown et al. dedicate substantial analysis to dataset contamination and its effect on benchmark integrity .
 Ren et al. extend this concern to federated settings, where training data never leaves its origin point but gradient updates can still leak private information through membership inference attacks .
 Governance practice must translate these findings into legal and compliance controls, including provenance tracking, usage rights validation, and retention boundaries for fine-tuning datasets.

-For UK-facing practice, this should be framed explicitly as UK GDPR obligations under the Data Protection Act 2018, with implementation detail aligned to ICO guidance on AI and data protection [20].
+For UK-facing practice, this should be framed explicitly as UK GDPR obligations under the Data Protection Act 2018, as amended by the Data (Use and Access) Act 2025 (Royal Assent: 19 June 2025), with staged commencement of relevant data protection provisions through 2026 and implementation detail aligned to ICO guidance on AI and data protection , .
 Cross-border programs must also account for EU GDPR requirements where applicable.

 Actionable recommendation: enforce dataset lineage registers with legal sign-off gates before any domain adaptation pipeline executes.